Easy Etiquette for Preteens:

 - It is always better to mail the invites than to e-mail them.

-- Always include the following information in an invitation: the type of party (for example, a birthday or surprise party), who the party is for, where and where the party is taking place, and to whom and by when the invitee should RSVP.
-Also, include any other information the invitee might need to know, such as directions to the party.
+- Always include the following information in an invitation: the type of party (for example, a birthday or surprise party), who the party is for, when & where the party is taking place, and to whom & by when the invitee should RSVP.
+Also, include any other information the invitee might need to know – such as directions to the party.

 Back to top

-Although your family may not be strict about matters, you never know how other families feel, so follow these guidelines when you are not at home.
+Although your family may not be strict about matters, you never know how other families feel – follow these guidelines when you are not at home.

-- Take your hat off when you enter a house or building, unless it is part of your outfit and is more formal and dress-up.
+- Take your hat off when you enter a house or building unless it is part of your outfit and is more formal & dressed-up.

 - If no one else in the house is wearing shoes, take your shoes off, especially if they are really dirty or wet.